farirpgs/fari-games/_games/charge-rpg.md

 When a roll is a success, you use the effect rating to see how many segments you tick on progress clocks, how much information the character gets out of an investigation, etc.

-More on clocks in [**Mechanics » Clocks**](mechanics#clocks)
+More on clocks in [**Mechanics&nbsp;»&nbsp;Clocks**](mechanics#clocks)

 ### Even the Odds

 Your characters aren't proficient in everything, but they have more aces up their sleeves to even the odds stacked against them.

 First off, they aren't alone.

 When you `Ask for Help`, a willing player can consume `-1 charge` of momentum, in exchange for you to get `+1d6` added to your dice pool.
 In doing so, the helper exposes themselves to the same danger as your character for helping you.